 Please describe how your state Flex Program is reaching out to non-traditional partners to support its work.

-Non-traditional partners for MA Flex include having the opportunity to get more deeply involved with EMS partners than in the past, including having more direct contact with individual rural EMS agencies vs. via their oversight organizations.
-Through the MA Rural Emergency Department Leadership Network, MA Flex has become more involved with the MA Tele-SANE (Sexual Assault Nurse Examiners) program which builds on previous work done with the MA DPH Rural Sexual and Domestic Violence Program and rurally located community-based sexual and domestic violence organizations.
+Non-traditional partners for MA Flex include having the opportunity to get more deeply involved with EMS partners than in the past (including with the MA DPH EMS for Children program) including having more direct contact with individual rural EMS agencies vs. via their oversight organizations.
+Through the MA Rural Emergency Department Leadership Network, MA Flex worked with the MA Tele-SANE (Sexual Assault Nurse Examiners) program which builds on previous work done with the MA DPH Rural Sexual and Domestic Violence Program and rurally located community-based sexual and domestic violence organizations.
 They continue to reach out to other non-traditional partners through our network collaborations and have worked with universities.

 |Type of Organization||State Government|